dtkrizak/project-3-boss-machine/README.md

 # project-4-boss-machine-start
-Create an API using Express and SQL to serve information to an imaginary boss machine
+Create an API using Express to serve information to an imaginary boss machine

 This project handles the routing for accessing and saving data focused inside the /server folder
     api.js encapsulates minionsRouter, ideasRouter, and meetingsRouter